No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Step 6: Closing Meeting

 Once all fieldwork is completed, a corrective action plan report (CAPR) is prepared.
-During the closing meeting, the findings of the audit are discussed with management, and the CAPR and agreed-upon timescales for corrective actions are signed off.
+During the closing meeting, management discusses the audit findings and signs off on the CAPR and agreed-upon timescales for corrective actions.
 The closing meeting covers non-compliance, root causes, potential corrective actions, and proposed timeframes for addressing issues.

 How SMETA Ensures Ethical Trade and Responsible Sourcing